moj-analytical-services/splink/docs/index.md

 	- [Stanford University](https://www.stanford.edu/) investigated the impact of [receiving government assistance has on political attitudes](https://www.cambridge.org/core/journals/american-political-science-review/article/abs/does-receiving-government-assistance-shape-political-attitudes-evidence-from-agricultural-producers/39552BC5A496EAB6CB484FCA51C6AF21)
 	- [Bern University](https://arbor.bfh.ch/) researched how [Active Learning can be applied to Biomedical Record Linkage](https://ebooks.iospress.nl/doi/10.3233/SHTI230545)

+=== "Other"
+	- [Marie Curie](https://podcasts.apple.com/gb/podcast/unlocking-data-at-marie-curie/id1724979056?i=1000649964922) have used Splink to build a single customer view on fundraising data which has been a "huge success [...] the tooling is just so much better. [...]
+The power of being able to select, plug in, configure and train a tool versus writing code.
+It's just mind boggling actually."

 Sadly, we don't hear about the majority of our users or what they are working on.
 If you have a use case and it is not shown here please [add it to the list](https://github.com/moj-analytical-services/splink/edit/master/docs/index.md)!